rapid7/le_ruby/README.md

 **custom_host_name - User Defined Array**

-custom_host = Array[ false, ""]
+custom_host = Array[ true, "mikes_app_server"]
 The 1st parameter is a Boolean value to use the custom host name.
 The 2nd parameter is a String which is the custom_host_name you'd like to assign.

 If the 2nd parameter is left as "" and the Boolean value is true, the code will attempt to get your host machine's name using the socket.gethostname method.